rackerlabs/docs-cloud-orchestration/api-docs/general-api-info/http-status-codes.rst

  - :ref:`5xx <common-dg-status-five>` (Server error)

 .. note::

-   -HTTP status codes are not standard across all Rackspace Cloud services.
+   - HTTP status codes are not standard across all Rackspace Cloud services.
      The same code could have multiple status types.
 Read the response body carefully to accurately determine the nature of the request status.

-   -For a more comprehensive list of HTTP status codes, refer to `RFC-7231`_.
+   - For a more comprehensive list of HTTP status codes, refer to `RFC-7231`_.

 .. _RFC-7231: http://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml